 PERPOS stands for: Pate Environmentally Relevant Program Outcome System

-The best way to describe Pate’s process is that it’s constantly evolving.
+The best way to describe Pate’s rehabilitation process is that it’s constantly evolving.
 Throughout an individual’s course of treatment, we’re working with the patient and family members, meeting with specialists, and modifying the program – sometimes day-by-day – to create and deliver the best solutions based on the individual’s specific needs.

 Pate’s goal is to build a team and a personally-relevant treatment plan for each patient in order to help them achieve their highest level of independence.
 So, along with a unique approach to helping people with brain injuries, we’ve also developed our own unique method for monitoring success, which is Pate’s proprietary model for treatment.

 It’s our own unique systematic assessment program called Pate Environmentally Relevant Program Outcome System – or PERPOS.
 It’s a numerical scale designed to help us directly measure an individual’s ability to re-enter society.

 PERPOS is a measurement tool that focuses on the complex interactions of the environment and ability.
 It is comprised of: